AggregatorX/AggregatorX.jl/design.md

 The AggregatorX software defines a set of new abstract and concrete types (The concrete types are akin to classes in other OO languages.
 Abstract types cannot be instantiated, but can be used for dispatching on functions).
 All the information about the system under analysis is stored in instances of these types.

 There is a hierarchy of abstract types.
-Not all levels of the hierarchy are in use, but as been implemented to provide conceptual overview of the types and with the idea that a sensible hierarchy will make extending the code easier in the future.
+Not all levels of the hierarchy are in use, but has been implemented to provide conceptual overview of the types and with the idea that a sensible hierarchy will make extending the code easier in the future.

-At the top is AggregatorXAny, which extended by three abstract types `Components`, `Groups`and `TimeStruct`.
+At the top is AggregatorXAny, which is extended by three abstract types `Components`, `Groups`and `TimeStruct`.

-`Components` represent concrete elements in the system, either physical objects (batteries, EV charger, connections) or market places.
-It is the parent of five abstract types `Resources`, `Markets`, `Node`, `Grids` and `AbstractConnection`. `Resources` are components that represent flexible energy resources, conceptually they are either generation/loads or storage units. `Markets`are components where energy is bought or sold and typically adds terms to the objective function. `Grid` componets represent limitations or cost due to local distribution grids. `Node` represents a distribution point of energy among resources and markets. `AbstractConnection` represents connections between the other components.
+`Components` represent concrete elements in the system, either physical objects (batteries, EV charger, connections) or markets.
+It is the parent of five abstract types `Resources`, `Markets`, `Node`, `Grids` and `AbstractConnection`. `Resources` are components that represent flexible energy resources, conceptually they are either generation/loads or storage units. `Markets`are components where energy is bought or sold and typically adds terms to the objective function. `Grid` componets represent limitations or cost due to local distribution grids. `Node` represents a distribution point of energy among resources and markets. `AbstractConnection` represents connections between the various components.

 One can visualize the `Components` as the nodes of the graph that represent the system.
 Conceptually one can think of the components as entities that exchange energy.